-This project, led by a group of women farmland owners, will put women front and center in discussing land management.
-This will include media, speaking at various agricultural events, and women-focused events on land management.
-As a result, more women across the region will engage with their land, ensuring more land stays in agriculture, there is more conservation, and agriculture diversifies.
+This project, led by a group of women farmland owners, put women front and center in discussing land management.
+This project included media, speaking at various agricultural events, and women-focused events on land management.
+As a result, more women across the region engaged with their land stewardship, ensuring more land stays in agriculture, there is more conservation, and agriculture diversifies.

-A team of Sustainability Ambassadors will determine their training needs for speaking to agricultural audiences and speaking to the media, and create a curriculum for women to tell their stories of implementing sustainable practices for the land they manage.
-Six Ambassadors will test this curriculum.
+A team of Sustainability Ambassadors determined their training needs for speaking to agricultural audiences and speaking to the media, and created a curriculum for women to tell their stories of implementing sustainable practices for the land they manage.
+Six Ambassadors tested this curriculum.

-Ambassadors will host women-focused meetings on land management.
-Attendees will increase their knowledge about sustainable practices.
+Ambassadors hosted women-focused meetings on land management.
+Attendees and Ambassadors increased their knowledge about sustainable practices.

 Educational & Outreach Activities

 Our first target was to co-create a training curriculum.
 We opted not to use the webinar format and instead met in person to put the training curriculum together and learned what strengths each of us has as we tackle the challenges of getting out the message about what landowners can do to foster sustainable agriculture practices.
+Of course, with the pandemic of 2020, we quickly pivoted to the virtual environment for the majority of our presentations/workshops.
 We learned the finer points of working on telling our stories and sharing presentations in groups and working more professionally with media.
-We are working on generating follow up materials requested by the group to share and enhance their ability to provide presentations.
+With program expansion and enhancement after the completion of this pilot, WFAN will provide follow up additional resource materials requested by the group to share and enhance their ability to provide presentations.

-During the project’s second year, the Ambassadors will speak at a minimum of 18 events and carry the message of what difference landowners can make towards improving soil health through supporting and encouraging farmer adoption of cover crops and no-till practices.
-Two of these have already happened.
+The Ambassadors gave 19 unique presentation across 7 events, giving and carried the message of what difference landowners can make towards improving soil health through supporting and encouraging farmer adoption of cover crops and no-till practices.

-During the second year, Ambassadors will also engage in media – social media and earned media requests.
-We have started this through Facebook with a group, and some ambassadors already have materials written suitable for blog posts and more.
+During the second year, Ambassadors also engaged in media – social media and earned media requests.
+We started this through Facebook with a group.

-In the second year, Ambassadors will host women-focused meetings on land management.
-We will host 3 Women Caring for the Land meetings in Iowa where we will be able to evaluate the learning and empowerment of the women participants.
+Ambassadors also hosted women-focused meetings on land management.
+We hosted 3 Women Caring for the Land meetings in Iowa and will evaluate the learning and empowerment of the women participants through surveys.

-When we have some evidence of the results of using this model we will share it with other states in the NC SARE Region after year 2.
+We are excited to have codified the curriculum for this model, and look forward to sharing it with other states in the NC SARE Region after year 2.